Last Updated on 1 week by Amelia Johansson

 These are some common things that we need to consider before making our choice.
 For example, if you already have a Google Home device and the streaming stick you purchased doesn’t support what you can do with it?

 Similarly, check out everything like the price or the range of remote even though check which apps are supported there.
-Because these two are different devices so the compatibility or the availability will surely be the difference.
+Because these two are different devices so the compatibility or the availability will surely be the different.

 Roku VS Firestick

 After checking all these things now we are ready to know what we need in a streaming device.
 So, here is the complete comparison guide between Roku and Firestick.

 First, we are going to talk about Roku and after this, we will talk about Firestick.
-In the end, you can see the comparison table for quick review.
+In the end, you can see the comparison table for a quick review.
 Also, at the end of this article, I will share my vote so first let’s check out the complete comparison.

 Roku is a streaming device that was founded in 2008 and is owned by Roku inc. It comes with Roku OS which is based on Linux.
 This comes with a variety of channels that are already included while others can be also downloaded from the Store.

 Rokus comes with three different devices that are Roku Express, Roku Premiere & Roku Streaming Stick+.
 The price variants are also different as Express is a low-budget device with minimal features while Streaming Stick+ is their flagship device.

 Roku Express: It is a low-end device with minimum features like it only stream in HD the remote is also simple with no voice command.
 The price is very cheap that anyone can afford and with the box, you will get 2 AAA batteries, 1 HDMI Cable, 1 Roku Express Stick, 1 remote & USB Power Cable.